alivia-23/inventory-management/README.md

 - All services that return JSON data should have the `content-type` header of `application/json` (hint: res.json() does this for you)
 - All model logic should be in a separate file from your server file
 - Manually reloading the page will refresh the page but show the current data
-- Your code can be used by running `npm install`, `node server.js`, and going to `http://localhost:3000/`
+- This code can be used by running `npm install`, `node server.js`, and going to `http://localhost:3000/`

 ## Logic
-- Do NOT use the DOM to store state (use an object to hold the inventory and render the view from that state object whenever it updates)
+-  NOT used the DOM to store state (use an object to hold the inventory and render the view from that state object whenever it updates)
-  - You may use "data-(whatever)" values to store indexes, ids, or other ways to connect the elements to their data sources
+  - Used "data-(whatever)" values to store indexes, ids, or other ways to connect the elements to their data sources
-  - Do NOT use "data-(whatever)" values to hold more than identifiers.
-(Don't hold the quantity, for example)
+  - NOT used "data-(whatever)" values to hold more than identifiers.
-- Use an IIFE on the client-side JS and do not pollute the global scope
+- Used an IIFE on the client-side JS and do not pollute the global scope
-- Achieve any visual differences from adding/removing classes
+- Achieved any visual differences from adding/removing classes
-  - Do NOT add "style" attributes
+  - NOT added "style" attributes
   - disabling/enabling a button is not a visual difference, so that is not done via a class change
-- The page should only reload if the user themselves does it, not because of your code
+- The page should only reload if the user themselves does it, not because of the code

-## Visuals
-- Make your application reasonably attractive
-- Include enough space around items
-- Have elements reasonably aligned
-- Make it clear which buttons apply to which items
-  - hint: having the background color of the row the mouse is over change can make it clear which buttons apply to that row

 ## Additional Requirements
-- Follow the best practices described in class, in the code-review doc, and in the best-practices in the readings
+- Followed the best practices described in class, in the code-review doc, and in the best-practices in the readings
-- Use Semantic HTML as much as you can
+- Used Semantic HTML as much as you can
 - Make sure your .js file(s) are clear and organized, not just a jumble of code
 - Follow any suggestions previously given to you in code reviews
-- Do NOT use localStorage, sessionStorage, IndexedDB, cookies, or other forms of client-side storage, except a cookie to hold a `uid` value
+- Did NOT use localStorage, sessionStorage, IndexedDB, cookies, or other forms of client-side storage, except a cookie to hold a `uid` value
-- Do NOT interact with the browser url, including hash fragment
+- Did NOT interact with the browser url, including hash fragment
-- Do NOT include files in your PR that are outside the assignment (no IDE configs, `node_modules/`, etc)
+- Did NOT include files in your PR that are outside the assignment (no IDE configs, `node_modules/`, etc)
-* Do not use external JS other than express itself
+* Did not use external JS other than express itself
-* Do not use external CSS libraries
+* Did not use external CSS libraries
-* You may not use floats to do more than manage flowing text with images
-* You may not use HTML tables or CSS table layouts
-* You may not use CSS preprocessors, minifiers, or other tools to modify your CSS
-  * I and the TA(s) must be able to read it easily